-Enquire to get Catherine Destivelle's fees and availabilty for you next event
+Contact us to get Catherine Destivelle's fees and availability for your next event

 One of our consultants will get back to you soon

 Catherine Destivelle is Europe’s most adventurous and exciting female rock climber and mountaineer.
 Her daring accomplishments as a solo climber in scaling the most difficult and dangerous peaks without the use of safety ropes, support or back-up, are legendary.
 From 1985-88 she was considered the world’s best woman climber.
 In 1990 she made a series of incredible climbs, including solo winter ascents of the three most legendary Alpine walls – the Eiger, the Grandes Jorasses and the Matterhorn – making her the most outstanding female climber of all time.

 In 1985, Destivelle began her professional climbing career, starring in rock climbing films and winning multiple international climbing competitions.
 These included Sportroccia in 1985, (later known as the Rock Master annual competition), the Arco in 1986, and Bardonecchia climbing championships in 1986, 1987 and 1988.

 In 1988, Destivelle climbed the still-new 13c route called Chouca at Buoux, France, a radically steep line of one-finger and two-finger pockets that had become the symbol of the sport-climbing revolution.
 It was then the hardest route in the world ever climbed by a woman.